-Connecticut public assistance programs.
+Connecticut public assistance programs and government aid.

 Food stamps from the Connecticut EBT card and SNAP.
 Low income families can receive public food stamp benefits which will be kept in special accounts for you until they need to be used.
 The program is now known as Supplemental Nutrition Assistance Program, and it is administered by the DSS.
 Most grocery stores and supermarkets will accept your EBT card, which is then used to buy food for you and your family.
 The Supplemental Nutrition Assistance Program (SNAP) or Food Stamps can help low-income individuals and families pay for the cost of food at a wide variety of stores and farmer markets across Connecticut.